joshuagladwin/COVID-19/README.md

 # COVID-19
- Tracking the COVID-19 Outbreak Using Data from ECDC
+Tracking the COVID-19 Outbreak Using the data from European Centre of Disease Prevention and Control, the [EDCD](https://www.ecdc.europa.eu/en/publications-data/download-todays-data-geographic-distribution-covid-19-cases-worldwide), which is updated daily with the latest figures from disease centres around the world.